WarrenZhu050413/claude-history-backup/README.md

 Backup Claude Code session history before automatic cleanup removes old sessions.
 As of December 2025, Claude Code removes sessions older than ~1 month.

+## Motivation

+The data may be useful in the future.
+Useful for what?
+Well, let us focus on collecting the data, ["and then the answer to that question will reveal itself.
+I think there will be lots of possible answers"](https://www.dwarkesh.com/p/ilya-sutskever-2).

 ## Install

 ```bash